surajmitsel/surajmitsel/Cpp/read/Constructor.md

         bar w = (bar) 3.14;
     }
 ```
-- But sometime we want to prevent this sort of impicit parameter or implicit type conversion
+- But sometime we want to prevent this sort of implicit parameter or implicit type conversion

 ```cpp
     class foo{